paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 Subsec. (b).
 Act June 29, 1956, § 208(d)(2)(C), inserted reference to amounts claimed under section 6421.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable to eligible indelibly dyed diesel fuel or kerosene removed on or after the date that is 180 days after July 4, 2025, see section 70525(c) of Pub.
+L. 119–21, set out as a note under [section 6206 of this title](./chapter-063-assessment.md#section-6206).

 #### Effective Date of 2005 Amendment
 Amendment by Pub.
 L. 109–59 applicable to sales after Dec.
 31, 2005, see section 11163(e) of Pub.
 L. 109–59, set out as a note under [section 4101 of this title](./chapter-032-manufacturers-excise-taxes.md#section-4101).